 Ingrid Bolton was born in Johannesburg South Africa in 1963.
 She now resides and works in Cape Town.
 Bolton’s area of interest is taking pressing global issues and bringing them into the public space for discussion.
 With her medical technology background in microbiology, her interest fuels the need to make the microscopic world visible.
 A few years spent running an organic farm with her family leads the natural focus of her attention to be on the changes in climate conditions.

 Recently she has exhibited work that looks at the role of microscopic phytoplankton in the oceans, cable theft, and oceanic acidification – all major global problems.
-She won the Sasol New Signatures competition in 2012, and her works are included in the Sasol, Pretoria Art Museum and the Kilbourne collections.
+She won the Sasol New Signatures competition in 2012, and her works are included in the Sasol Corporate Art Collection, Pretoria Art Museum and the Kilbourne collections.
 She has had solo shows at the Pretoria Art Museum, Sasol Art Museum and at Iziko South African Museum.
 She completed her Masters degree at The Michaelis School of Fine Art in 2016, after finishing the BVA degree through Unisa, where she was a contract lecturer.